Frequently Asked Questions (FAQs)

 Q. Do you have the necessary capital resources to continue in 2018?

 A. Yes we do.
-Of the four mineral projects in which Copper Fox has a working interest , three are operated by Copper Fox.
+Copper Fox operates three of the four mineral projects in which it has a working interest.
 The Schaft Creek project is 100% funded by Teck Resources Limited ("Teck").
-Copper Fox's exposure to the Eaglehead project operated by Carmax Mining Corp in by way of its ownership of 65% of the shares of Carmax. .
-Work completed on the Van Dyke, Sombrero Butte and Mineral Mountain projects are funded by Copper Fox.
-Our 2017 capital budget requirement for Van Dyke, Sombrero Butte and Mineral Mountain is estimated to be in the order of approximately $C600,000.
-In addition General and Administrative expenses are also required to maintain the company. .
-Our strategy for 2017 is to complete the permitting process for the recommended eight hole pilot scale in-situ leach test on the Van Dyke project and complete low cost meaningful work on the Sombrero Butte and Mineral Mountain projects.
-Copper Fox will continue to seek partners to fund completion of the pre-feasibility study on the Van Dyke project and additional exploration on the Sombrero Butte and Mineral Mountain projects.
+Copper Fox's exposure to the Eaglehead project operated by Carmax Mining Corp in by way of its ownership of 45% of the shares of Carmax.
+Our 2018 capital requirement is estimated to be in the order of approximately C$300,000 in addition to General and Administrative expenses required to maintain the company.
+In 2018, Copper Fox will be involved in additional work at Schaft Creek, low cost meaningful exploration programs on the Sombrero Butte and Mineral Mountain projects as well as indirect exposure to the exploration activities completed on Carmax's Eaglehead project.
+Copper Fox will continue to seek partners to fund completion of the pre-feasibility study on the Van Dyke project.

 Q. Your projects are located in the province of British Columbia ("BC") in Canada and in the state of Arizona in the USA.
 Are these geopolitically stable areas and are there any environmental issues of concern?